W1T3H4T/Find-PAN/README.md

 **find-pan.py** is a Python script designed to search for Primary Account Numbers (PANs) and TRACK data in a file system or a tar file.

-The script was originally designed for Payments Information System projects.<br>

-The script leverages regular expressions to identify patterns associated with credit card numbers and track data.
+The script was originally designed for Payments Information System projects.
+It leverages regular expressions to identify patterns associated with credit card numbers and track data.

 ## Author